cocide/PlasmaTrim-CLI/README.md

     * Currently this is rather rough, it seems that usleep is not all that accurate.
 Anyone got any ideas?
 * Windows
     * Eventually this needs to happen.
 The network server will probably never be ported.
 The library and standalone utility were written with this comparability in mind.
+    * Currently ptrim.exe will compile, however the hidapi does not successfully write so the exe hangs.
+Compiling is with MinGW and GNU make.

 The Log of Change